playfultechnology/audio-guestbook/README.md

 3.) do you use Teensy 4.0 (SD card slot of the audio board) or do you use Teensy 4.1 (SD card slot of the Teensy 4.1) ?

 * uncomment/comment those three Configuration Defines according to your preferences.
-* the sketch only works with the latest Teensyduino 1.57 version, so please update your Arduino IDE AND your Teensyduino to Arduino version 1.8.19 and the latest Teensyduino version 1.57
-* download the following library, unzip it and put it into your local Arduino folder (on my computer, the local Arduino folder is: "C:/Users/DD4WH/Documents/Arduino/libraries/"): https://github.com/KurtE/MTP_Teensy
 * compile with option: "Serial + MTP Disk (Experimental)"" and with option "CPU speed: 150MHz" (this can save about 70% of battery power)